We want to empower our supporters for effective compassionate service locally and overseas.

 Many of our supporters participate in an Annual Day of Service in July at multiple sites around the UK.
-For those that don’t yet volunteer regularly, we hope that this event will help make connections that lead to regular involvement.
+For those that don’t yet volunteer regularly, this event helps make connections that can lead to regular involvement.

-Previous service projects with voluntary organisations for the Day of Service have led to regular service at care homes, garden rescue projects for the elderly, serving at soup kitchens and food banks and befriending and helping the elderly.
+Previous Day of Service projects have led to regular service at care homes, garden rescue projects for the elderly, serving at soup kitchens and food banks and befriending and helping the elderly.
 One of our newest projects has been running a Saturday Kids Club for children in a deprived area of London.

 For questions about either the HVC or Service Corps programmes, contact firstname.lastname@example.org.

 The Global Service Internship is a two-year programme for students from around the world.

 Would you like to be trained to lead HOPE Volunteer Corps?
 If you are a full-time university student between the ages of 18 to 24, have been on a HOPE Volunteer Corp already, and have international experience, this internship may be a great opportunity to be mentored in leadership skills, non-profit management, and diversity training.